OpenBazaar/openbazaar-go/docs/tor.md

 The runtime option will override the swarm address configuration in the config file and use default ports.

 ## Advanced Tor configuration
-If you have manually edited your `torrc` file to change the control port or set password authentication on the Tor daemon, you can set both on the openbazaar-go config file:
+If you have manually edited your `torrc` file to change the control port or set password authentication on the Tor daemon, you can set both in the openbazaar-go config file:
 ```
 "Tor-config": {
     "Password": "16:A90FDB3A36749874609416DA8FE1896C39081BDD69D53B55F0AEEDEAFC",